The Eastwood Library on Limestone’s main campus is available to all members of the College community for library services.

 The college also recognizes the importance of local public libraries for Online and Evening students.
 Note the following information:

-The library's course reserves, interlibrary-loan (ILL) and copying polices are based on the fair use doctrine found in Section 107 of the U.S. copyright law (17 U.S.C. § 107), though reserves or ILL requests may also be subjected to independent consideration for fair use on a case by case basis.
+The library's course reserves, Library Loan and copying polices are based on the fair use doctrine found in Section 107 of the U.S. copyright law (17 U.S.C. § 107), though reserves or Library Loan requests may also be subjected to independent consideration for fair use on a case by case basis.

 For Limestone's copyright policy for online materials, please refer to the IT Technology Guidelines.